microdotblog/microblog-react/README.md

 A by product of loving the Ruby language so much, I started adopting snake_case in JavaScript years ago as it provided better readability for me.
 This might be confusing at first.
 I don't mind if camelCase will be used for anything, just be aware that I'll continue to adopt my approach in future (unless I change my mind).

-## Connection issues to Metro in the sim, or device, when running in develop mode
+## Connection issues to Metro in the sim, or device, when running in develop mode on Android

 Sometimes the Android simulator won't connect to the Meto Bundler locally.
 In order to get it to work, use the following command in the terminal after the sim or device is connected/running.